Caracole: Military use

 According to De la Noue, Henry IV's pistol-armed cavalrymen were instructed to deliver a volley at close quarters and then "charge home" (charge into the enemy).
 Ranks were reduced from twelve to six, still enough to punch a hole into the classic thin line in which heavy lancers were deployed.
 That was the tactic usually employed by cavalry since then, and the name reiter was replaced by cuirassier.
 Sometimes it has been erroneously identified as caracole when low morale cavalry units, instead of charging home, contented themselves with delivering a volley and retire without closing the enemy, but in all those actions the distinctive factor of the caracole, the rolling fire through countermarching, was absent.

 The caracole was rarely tried against enemy cavalry, as it could be easily broken when performing the maneuver by a countercharge.
 The last recorded example of the use of the caracole against enemy cavalry ended in disaster at the battle of Klushino in 1610, when the Polish hussars smashed a unit of Russian reiters, which served as the catalyst for the rout of much of the Russian army.
 The battle of Mookerheyde (1574) was also another example of the futility in using caracole against aggressive enemy cavalry, as 400 Spanish lancers charged 2,000 German reiters (in Dutch employ) while the second line was reloading their pistols, easily routing the whole force and later the whole Dutch army as well.
 It is significant that 20 years later, the Dutch cuirassiers easily routed the same Spanish lancers at the battle of Turnhout and the battle of Nieuwpoort, so that according to Charles Oman, in 1603 lancers were finally disbanded from the Spanish army.
 Nevertheless, variations of caracole tactics continued to be used well into the 17th century against enemy cavalry.
 During the battle of Gniew of 1626, the Polish light cavalry used it with success twice.
 The first time light cavalry units under Mikołaj Abramowicz fired at the Swedish cavalry rank by rank, but instead of withdrawing to reload, it immediately proceeded to charge the enemy with sabres.
 Later the same unit also tried the caracole using gaps in the line of charging husaria heavy cavalry.

-It is worth noting that 16th- and 17th-century sources do not seem to have used the term "caracole" in its modern sense.
+16th- and 17th-century sources do not seem to have used the term "caracole" in its modern sense.
 John Cruso, for example, explained the "caracoll" as a maneuver whereby a formation of cuirassiers received an enemy's charge by wheeling apart to either side, letting the enemy rush in between the pincers of their trap, and then charging inwards against the flanks of the overextended enemy.